 Cozy Tasting Spots in Napa Valley

-Your comfortable, easy wine tasting experience starts here
+Your comfy, easy wine tasting experience starts here

 If you’re planning a winter vacation in Napa Valley (you’re not?
 Why not?
 You definitely should!), you probably already know about Cabernet Season, Restaurant Week (every January) and the overall benefits of visiting wine country in the “off season.”
 And naturally, you’ll be putting several tasting rooms on your must-do calendar.
 But which cozy tasting spots will make the cut?